 Upgrade the Unseen

 One thing many new homeowners don’t spend much time considering in a bathroom remodel, though, is the quality of their water.
-Particularly if your home was built before the 1980s, it likely has lead pipes, and these can corrode and leach into your water if given the right combination of chemical contaminants.
-Lead is actually bio-accumulative which means that it doesn’t exit your body, so limit your family’s exposure.
-Elements like chlorine can turn to chloroform in your shower steam, and if you’re a fan of long, relaxing baths, here’s one to make them more anxiety-producing: you’re soaking your skin in chlorine or chloramines (a mix of chlorine and ammonia).
+Particularly if your home was built before the 1980s, it likely has lead pipes, which can corrode and leach into your water, given the right combination of chemical contaminants.
+Lead is actually bio-accumulative, too, which means that it doesn’t exit your body, so limit your family’s exposure.
+Additionally, elements like chlorine can turn to chloroform in your shower into steam.
+And if you’re a fan of long, relaxing baths, here’s something to make you think twice about that soak: you’re bathing your skin in chlorine or chloramines (a mix of chlorine and ammonia).
+Yikes.